syncthing/docs/users/config.rst

     Requires running Syncthing as privileged user, or granting it additional capabilities (e.g. CAP_CHOWN on Linux).

 modTimeWindowS
-    Allowed modification timestamp difference when comparing local and remote file for equivalence.
+    Allowed modification timestamp difference when comparing files for equivalence.
     To be used on systems that have unstable modification timestamps, that might change after being observed after the last write operation.
 Used in Android only.